klamma/ar-for-eu-book/_chapters/chapters/modeling.md

 This can be done manually or by an algorithm.
 The new mesh is typically created using quads and it considers the shape of the object and how it might be animated.
 As a main idea, the quads form strips which should follow the object's main curves and which should align to any hard edges {% cite Simonds2013Blender %}.
-Since the manual creation of such a retopology mesh is tedious and time consuming, there are algorithms which automate this process {% cite PDZR18 %}.
+Since the manual creation of such a retopology mesh is tedious and time-consuming, there are algorithms which automate this process {% cite PDZR18 %}.
-The result of the retopology is a mesh which describes almost the same shape as the original high-density mesh but it is more lightweight and optimised.
+The result of the retopology is a mesh which describes almost the same shape as the original high-density mesh but it is more lightweight and optimized.
 However, the retopology process may lose some details which were captured by the high vertex-density of the original mesh.
 To solve this, the difference between the two meshes can be "baked" into a displacement or normal texture.
 This way, small details can be captured in the texture and are shown by the shader.